Juniped/pbe_bank_bot/README.md

-# nsfl_bank_bot
+# PBE_bank_bot
-queries the NSFL bank to get balances
+queries the PBE bank to get balances